cqse/teamscale-jacoco-agent/README.md

   The build will pause and wait for you to attach a debugger, via IntelliJ's `Run > Attach to Process`.
 * to debug the impacted test engine during a build, run `./gradlew` with `--no-daemon --debug-jvm` and wait for the test phase to start.
   The build will pause and wait for you to attach a debugger, via IntelliJ's `Run > Attach to Process`.
 * These two debug flags can also be combined.
-The build will then pause twice
+The build will then pause twice.

 ### Contributing